Last updated 2022 Jan 26

 It must be admitted that you can get almost all of the software improvements just by downloading the updated Guide 8.0 (which I suggest you do, just to get a feel for some of what is in Guide 9.0).
 However, the only way to update all the datasets is with the new DVD.

 Licensing change: Previous versions of Guide had a "traditional" proprietary license.
 Guide 9.0 and 9.1 are released under the GPL (General Public License).
-This means that you can copy the DVD freely (buy one copy, install everywhere, give it to friends, schools, etc.)
+This means that you can copy the DVD freely (install it everywhere, give it to friends, schools, etc.)

 Project Pluto